 Most gastric sleeve patients lose a significant amount of weight after surgery.
 This dramatic weight loss can cause social difficulty and emotional issues.
 These changes can be hard to manage and may require assistance through support groups or with counseling.
 The body will become soft, skin loses and seem flabby.
 Some patients decide to embark on plastic surgery after their weight loss journey.
 Some procedures they choose include arm lift, corset trunkplasty, tummy tuck or bra-line back lift.

 Statistics Associated with Gastric Sleeve Risks

-Some recent studies report that the four most common complications are GERD, leaks, bleeding and stenosis.
+Some recent studies report that the four most common complications are GERD, leaks, bleeding, and stenosis.
 Only 2.2% of patients experience leaks, 1.2% bleeding and .06% stenosis.
-1 out of 5 patients do develop GERD.
+1 out of 5 patients does develop GERD.
 These are all minor complications and are easy to treat.